porchard/snATACseq-NextFlow/README.md

 2. Chrom size files for each genome
 3. BWA indices
 4. TSS files (BED6 files denoting TSS positions)
-5. Gene bed files (BED4 files; included because we get per-gene read counts for use with LIGER in downstream processing).
-You probably want these to represent gene bodies + promoters if you plan to use these with LIGER.
-6. Path to the barcode whitelist (the 10X whitelist is included in this repo)
+5. Path to the barcode whitelist (the 10X whitelist is included in this repo)

 You'll also need to set the params.results variable -- either in the nextflow.config file itself, or on the command line when you run the pipeline ('--results /path/to/results').